kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 This is a very simplified version of Gatsby's process but it is enough to give you an example of how the code is statically generated.

+Due to the fact that there is no extra overhead of libraries like jQuery or React re-rendering happening on the client side, the webpage is blazingly fast.

+## 2. Design